cmsteffen-code/PyKBLib/docs/tuts/tuts/team_management.md

 team_name.new_name
 ```

-While parent teams cannot be renamed, sub-teams can be renamed as often as you'd like.
+While root-level teams cannot be renamed, sub-teams can be renamed as often as you'd like.

 Deleting Teams
 --------------